Planning A Home Extension Safely & Legally

 Choosing the best loft conversion contractor rests upon a mixture of your intuition and some online review research, making some phone calls, and asking around to gauge just how good a contractor is or who to seek out to employ in your building project.
 It’s ultimately about referrals and who you trust to deliver the best work for the best value.

 Traditional block built extensions tend to take the longest among extension building styles.
 How long will ultimately be governed by the extension’s size and weather conditions when the project is in progress However, a run of the mill 25 sqm extension should take about 8-10 weeks to complete, usually.
 A built timber frame design extension built onto your home should only take about 6-8 weeks, while an off-site timber or steel framed extension may take as little as 2 short weeks.
+You might need to store some items during this period – if so check out Manchester self storage.

 Home extension prices can vary significantly.
 However, you can anticipate paying prices between £140-175 per square foot of outside building area for a completed extension built in a traditional block style.
 Listen to your intuition.
 If a quote sounds reasonable and makes sense, that’s likely the case.
 Listen to detail, though and when you’re comparing costs, read between the lines carefully.